How to Translate WordPress Plugins and Themes Automatically As a Developer

 As you know WordPress is the most popular CMS (Content Management System) and people all over the world are using it.
 According to a study it powers over 33% of the websites.

 By default, WordPress speaks English.
 But there is no guarantee that all of that 33% of WordPress users use English.
 They may take their native or other languages as their website language.
-After all, you can’t control them which language they should choose.
+After all, you can’t control which language they should choose.

 So, as a WordPress plugin or theme developer, you must offer multilingual products to outreach as many users as possible.